 Dan Schlereth Contract Information:

-Agreed to a minor league contract with the Pirates in December of 2013.
+Signed a minor league contract with the Blue Jays in January of 2016.

 To instantly reveal our fantasy analysis of every player – including Dan Schlereth – simply subscribe now.